thurst0/Angular-Schema-Editor/README.md

 FormController.js, form.html

-This is a schema that can build a form using specified JSON meta data.
+This is a schema that can build a form/fiter and grid using specified JSON meta data.

 By specifying some meta data, you can quickly build a screen without coding the UI.

-This is especially helpful for a use case requiring screens with a lot of inputs or filters.
+This is especially helpful for a use case requiring screens with a lot of inputs or filters, and/or data to display.

-Once you have the screen and have specified the data collection, you can code what you want to do with the input data.
+Once you have the screen and have specified the data collection, you can code what you want to do with any input data.

 ## Schema Editor